toej93/LobsterPlot/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* Thanks a lot to Jeremy Cushman for starting the code.
+* Thanks a lot to Jeremy Cushman for writing the bulk of the code.
 * Thanks to the CUORE@Yale folks for reviewing the code.

 <p align="right">(<a href="#top">back to top</a>)</p>